-Miyako Island is a beautiful island which belongs to Miyako city in Okinawa prefecture.
+Miyako Island is a beautiful island that belongs to Miyako city in Okinawa prefecture.
 It boasts plenty of nature and indigenous species.
-There are numerous sightseeing spots which includes white sandy beaches and scenic coasts.
+There are numerous sightseeing spots which include white sandy beaches and scenic coasts.
 Irabu-Ohashi Bridge is a huge bridge that was completed in 2015.
 It is the longest bridge in Japan with a length of 3,540 meters, which connects the island with two other islands.
-You can across it by car for free, and enjoy a stunning view of the ocean!
-During summer season, many people visit there to enjoy swimming in the sea and exciting marine sports such as surfing and scuba diving!
+You can cross it by car for free, and enjoy a stunning view of the ocean!
+During the summer season, many people visit there to enjoy swimming in the sea and exciting marine sports such as surfing and scuba diving!

 Karuizawa is a mountainous resort area located in Nagano prefecture.
 It is known as a perfect place to spend the summer season because of the comfortable climate which is relatively cool and refreshing.
-Some people own vacation houses there, and enjoy a relaxing time with their family during summer holidays.
+Some people own vacation houses there and enjoy a relaxing time with their family during the summer holidays.
 There are also a number of tourist attractions that offer a variety of experiences in nature all year round, such as hiking, horse riding, flying squirrel watching tour, and kayaking in the lake.

 In recent years, new shopping spots and restaurants are opened to welcome more tourists.
 Besides that, just strolling around the peaceful forest will give you a pleasant time away from busy life!